SCGarnier/MobilePortail-Android/README.md

 Working Features:

- - login with proper screen
+ - login
  - displaying schedule
  - displaying grades
+ - displaying class summaries
  - displaying SCG school and bus status
  - error handling
- - logout

 # License
 You may not use, reproduce, distribute, or otherwise benefit from this work.